csev/dj4e/assn/dj4e_ads2.md

 * Log in to your application on the first account
 * Create an ad with a picture
 * In the all ads list make sure that the edit / delete button shows correctly
-* View its details click on the picture to see that it fulls the screen
+* View its details click on the picture to see that it fills the screen
 * Update the ad, check that the details are correct
 * Delete the ad - just to make sure it works - the autograder gets grumpy if it cannot delete an ad
 * Create two more ads
 * Make two comments on an ad - make sure you can see the delete button on your comments
 * Delete one of your comments
 * Log in on the second account - make sure you **do not** see edit / delete buttons on the existing ads
-* Go into one the ad you commented on above - make sure to see the comment from the first user and make sure there is **no** delete button
+* Go into the ad you commented on above - make sure to see the comment from the first user and make sure there is **no** delete button
 * Make two new comments - make sure you *do* see the delete button for your comments but not for the other user's comments